zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 }
 ```

 ***ULTRASONIC SENSOR:*** This works similar to the IR sensor, but instead uses ultrasonic frequencies in order to detect how far objects.
+This works by emitting sound waves (too high for human ears to pick up), and receiving these waves when they'r reflected back.
+The distance is then calculated based on how long it took for the waves to reflect back and be received.

 - SCHEMATICS: